-We understand that placing children in adoptive families is only the beginning.
+We understand that children moving to live with their forever families is only the beginning.
 Supporting the placement and recognising the ongoing needs of the adopted person alongside those of their birth and adoptive families is equally important.

 There is a statutory responsibility to provide an Adoption Support Plan for every child placed for adoption.
 The plan must cover the support needs of the child together with those of the adoptive family.